Relationships between Superconductivity and Nematicity in FeSe$_{1-x}$Te$_x$ ($x=0-0.5$) Films Studied by Complex Conductivity Measurements: Results and Discussion

 Figure \ref{fig:lambda} (a) shows Te content \textit{versus} $T_\textrm{c,zero}$ and $\lambda_0$.
 The negative correlation between $T_\textrm{c}$ and $\lambda_0$ seems to exist irrespective of the presence or absence of nematic order.
 Subsequently, we plotted $T_\textrm{c}$ as a function of $\lambda_0^{-2}$ (Fig. \ref{fig:lambda} [b]), which is the so-called Uemura plot. $T_\textrm{c}$ exhibited an obvious positive correlation with $\lambda_0^{-2}$, corresponding to $n_\textrm{s}$.
 The observed proportionality between $T_\textrm{c}$ and $n_\textrm{s}$ is consistent with the correlation between $T_\textrm{c}$ and the carrier density of the Fe (Se,Te) and Fe(Se,S) films in their normal state.\cite{Nabeshima2020} These results indicate that either $n_\textrm{s}$ or carrier density plays a crucial role in determining the $T_\textrm{c}$ of Fe(Se,Te) films irrespective of the presence or absence of nematic order or its fluctuation.
+Of note, this kind of correlation between $T_\textrm{c}$ and $\lambda_0^{-2}$ was widely observed in other iron based superconductors, suggesting that superconductivity is induced by electronic correlation in these materials.\cite{Uemura1989,Bendele2010,Rodiere2012}

+We remark that an abrupt change of $\lambda_0$ with increasing disorder was reported in Ba(Fe,Rh)$_2$As$_2$, indicating that the change of superconducting gap structure from $s\pm$ to $s++$.\cite{Ghigo2018} Also in Fe(Se,Te) films, when superconducting gap structure changed from nodal (nematic phase) to nodeless (non-nematic phase), $\lambda_0$ changed abruptly.
+Thus, it can be said not only $\lambda(T)$ but also $\lambda_0$ is sensitive to the change of the superconducting gap structure.